-- Yizkor is recited before Musaf. - It is not Minhag Chabad to light a "Yizkor candle". - Those who cannot come to Shul for Yizkor can say it at home. - Mourners in their first year stay inside the Shul for Yizkor but they do not recite it. - 7.
+- Yizkor is recited before Musaf. - It is not Minhag Chabad to light a "Yizkor candle". - Those who cannot come to Shul for Yizkor can say it at home. - Mourners in their first year stay inside the Shul for Yizkor but they do not recite it. - As this year is a Shono Meuberes (leap year), if one is in the 13th month (and although it's still before the Yohrzait) he recites Yizkor. - 7.
 After Yizkor the whole congregation (even those who went out for Yizkor) may say Ov Horachamim. - 8.
 Then we recite Ashrei and Musaf. - 9.
 Towards the end of Musaf there is Birchas Kohanim.